MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot.md

 Running CMPivot on the CAS will require additional permissions when SQL or the provider aren't on the same machine or in the case of SQL Always On configuration.
 With these remote configurations, you have a "double hop scenario" for CMPivot.

 To get CMPivot to work on the CAS in such a "double hop scenario", you can define constrained delegation.
 To understand the security implications of this configuration, read the [Kerberos constrained delegation](https://docs.microsoft.com/windows-server/security/kerberos/kerberos-constrained-delegation-overview) article.
-If you have more than one remote configuration such as SQL or SMS Provider being colocated with the CAS or not, you may require a combination of permission settings.
-Below are the steps that you need to take:
+Kerberos needs to work through all of the hops between the machines.<!--5746133--> If you have more than one remote configuration such as SQL or SMS Provider being colocated with the CAS or not, or multiple trusted forests, you may require a combination of permission settings.
+Below are the steps that you may need to take:

 ### CAS has a remote SQL server